Raleighawesome/family-moviesV2/app/api/chat/README.md

 ## Available Tools

-The AI has access to 4 tools:
+The AI has access to these tools:

 ### 1. tmdb_search
 Search for movies by title and optional year.